 It uses discounted cash flow analysis to calculate the fair value.

-If you are unfamiliar with discounted cash flow analysis method, it’s basically a company valuation method that is based on the premise that “the fair value of a company is the total value of its future free cash flow discounted to today’s prices.”
+If you are unfamiliar with the discounted cash flow analysis method, it’s basically a company valuation method that is based on the premise that “the fair value of a company is the total value of its future free cash flow discounted to today’s prices.”

 This method is commonly used by a lot of stock analysts as well as many other stock research and analysis platforms.

-BUT, there are A LOT of assumptions in this method.
+But, there are A LOT of assumptions in this method.

 Why?